ansible-middleware/amq_broker_ha_replication/README.md

 token=<automation_hub_token>
 ```

-Set the `token` to the value you get after authentication on automation hub.
+1. Set the `token` to the value you get after authentication on automation hub.
+2. Set <ssh_user_account> to the posix account that can ssh into the target virtual machines
+3. Set <path_to_private_key> to the absolute path to the private key used for ssh

 ### 2. install dependencies